AnilNG12/test_1/README.md

 ## Contact
-Created by Anil Kumar Pallepati and Sougata Konar- feel free to contact me!
+Created by Anil Kumar Pallepati and Sougata Konar- feel free to contact us!

 <!-- Optional -->